What is the Oregon Promise?

 Who is eligible for the Oregon Promise?

-- Completed the Oregon Promise application by June 1
+- Completed the Oregon Promise application by appropriate deadline.

 - Completed the FAFSA® or ORSAA and include one Oregon community college.
-Click here for specific deadlines.
+See: Oregon Promise Deadlines.

 Are there additional requirements?